mienaikoe/ziyu/Chapters/1-8-Interlogue.md

 "Thank you, sir.
 That will be all," said Fajro, accepting the key, and Rante rushed back to his desk.

-Kip sat still and silent while Lif walked over to his side of hae cell and quietly placed hae hand on his shoulder.
+Kipnu sat still and silent while Liffa walked over to his side of hae cell and quietly placed hae hand on his shoulder.
 He flinched, but let hae continue, and they stayed like that for several va'sa, crying into the stone floor polished with countless Ka'To of tears.

-"I will be back," Lif said.
+"I will be back," Liffa said.

-"I will be waiting," Kip said.
+"I will be waiting," Kipnu said.

-With slow and deliberate movement, Lif stood up and turned toward Fajro, staring at him as if to ask if he was ready.
+With slow and deliberate movement, Liffa stood up and turned toward Fajro, staring at him as if to ask if he was ready.
 Fajro stood up and without speaking he opened hae cell door.
-Lif stepped out and hesitated by Kip's door in contemplation.
-With his lantern, Fajro reached for Lif's arm for stability, and they stepped out together into the light, leaving Kip in the darkness.
+Liffa stepped out and hesitated by Kipnu's door in contemplation.
+With his lantern, Fajro reached for Liffa's arm for stability, and they stepped out together into the light, leaving Kipnu in the darkness.